You have finished your magnum opus, and your publisher wants an index.

 - in the right hand column put the entry you want in the index

-- eg 'paul', 'paul's' and 'pauline' might all have the index entry 'Paul'
+- eg 'Paul', 'Paul's' and 'pauline' might all have the index entry 'Paul'

-- and 'davies' should be Davies, W.D.
+- and 'Baukham ' should be Baukham, Richard

-(if you want more than one index, with Modern Authors separately, see below)
+(If you want more than one index, with Modern Authors separately, see below)

 - this large task is easier if you sort the table alphabetically: